Michael-ASU-exe/EGR314-2025-F-310/docs/component-selection-example/index.md

         - Low noise output
       </td>
       <td>
-        - Is through hole<br/>
-        - Not as efficient as it is linear
+        - Efficiency is low for large voltage drops<br/>
+        - Limited current which is not suitable for heavier loads<br/>
+        - Power dissipation can get high
       </td>
       <td><a href="https://www.adafruit.com/product/2166?srsltid=AfmBOoqWcCuJELxtJVzFxIRpEGNKCCuCQmUOuTcbpZCLRW1pGNdhxgWv5Fo"> Datasheet</a></td>
     </tr>